-Knoxville, Tennessee – The Metropolitan Knoxville Airport Authority (McGhee Tyson Airport) and the Arts & Culture Alliance of Greater Knoxville are pleased to present “Arts in the Airport”, a new exhibition featuring selected artwork from 45 artists in the East Tennessee region.
+The Metropolitan Knoxville Airport Authority (McGhee Tyson Airport) and the Arts & Culture Alliance of Greater Knoxville are pleased to present the 20th “Arts in the Airport” exhibition, a new selection of artwork from 37 artists in the East Tennessee region.
 “Arts in the Airport” was developed to allow regional artists to compete and display work in the most visited site in the area.
-The selected art features contemporary 2- and 3-dimensional artwork and is exhibited in the secured area behind McGhee Tyson Airport’s security gate checkpoint from April 17 - October 8, 2014.
-Please note: the exhibition is normally available for viewing only by visitors flying in or out of the airport.
-Otherwise, artists and their guests may view the exhibition during the opening reception and by appointment with Metropolitan Knoxville Airport Authority staff.
-Contact Becky Huckaby, Director of Public Relations, at (865) 342-3014.
+Over the past ten years, nearly 850 unique works of art have been displayed and over $55,000 returned to local artists in sales.
+The contemporary 2- and 3-dimensional artwork is exhibited in the secured area behind McGhee Tyson Airport’s security gate checkpoint from October 25, 2018 – April 17, 2019.

 About the Arts & Culture Alliance

 The Arts & Culture Alliance serves and supports a diverse community of artists, arts organizations, and cultural institutions.
 The Alliance receives financial support from the Tennessee Arts Commission.